arogozhnikov/python3_with_pleasure/README.md

 (In most cases) IDE will spot an error if you forgot to convert an accuracy to float.

+## Type hinting for conversion

+TODO complete this one

 ## Matrix multiplication as @

 Let's implement one of the simplest ML models - a linear regression with l2 regularization: